-In fact, according to Hume they do not share the same identity, and Bowie seems to follow him in this, too.
+In fact, according to Hume, they do not share the same identity, and Bowie seems to follow him in this, too.
 Asked by Russell Harty in 1975 whether for his next persona he intended to continue with the “glittery Ziggy Stardust thing,” Bowie responded, “I think the image I adopt may well be me.
 I’m sort of inventing me at the moment” (Bowie, Interview 1:50).
 A good deal of music-critic dissatisfaction with Bowie, and a certain amount of philosophical discussion, centers around his alleged inauthenticity.
 Matthew Lampert, for example, asserts that “From the beginning, Bowie built his solo career on the inauthentic” (152), while Bethany Usher and Stephenie Fremaux argue that he “creates fictional characters brought to life through live performance and media interviews” (58).
 But Bowie’s response to Harty suggests something quite different: that the personae are not acts but selves.
 Indeed, he shows an attachment to the multiple self throughout his career, particularly vocally in this 1974–76 period: “If I’ve been at all responsible for people finding more characters in themselves than they originally thought they had, then I’m pleased,” he says in the 1974 documentary Cracked Actor (28:19), while the title of Bowie’s 1974 song, “Who Can I Be Now?” seems an extension of Hume’s odd description of his attempts to quantify selfhood.
 “When I enter most intimately into what I call myself,” Hume writes, “I always stumble on some particular perception or other, of heat or cold, light or shade, love or hatred, pain or pleasure.
 I never can catch myself at any time without a perception, and never can observe any thing but the perception.”
 Bowie’s title lays bare what these statements suggest: that the self can simultaneously be an other, and that humans can simultaneously possess within them more than one self (in Hume’s case, one that is analysed and one that analyses).

 Bowie’s personae support this conclusion.
 Each has a different background (space, the Weimar Republic, post-apocalypse), not just fully realized but also different from the background of the other personae, and from Bowie’s own background.
 Each makes a different—or differently inflected—type of music; each has his own style of dress; each even moves differently on stage, the icy stillness of the Thin White Duke bearing no resemblance to the loose knees of Let’s Dance’s pop singer.
 Wade Hollingshaus asserts that “Bowie’s audiences are well trained in their approach to Bowie’s work; as they search for and identify the silent speech of that work, they allow whatever they find to coalesce around the ‘Bowie’ image” (121), but this is not quite the case.
 Bowie’s audiences may file each persona under the heading “David Bowie,” but they also recognize them as distinct beings in their own right: no Bowie fan worth her salt would tell you that Ziggy Stardust and the elegant clotheshorse of Let’s Dance are the same guy.
 When assuming a persona, then, Bowie both is and is not, simultaneously.
 Rob Sheffield describes the David Bowie of the Thin White Duke period as “a blond coat hanger with a dead rock star hanging on it” (39), and this mordant witticism is a more serious assessment than it at first appears to be.
 In Cracked Actor Bowie muses that “I couldn’t decide whether I was writing the characters or whether the characters were writing me” (37:00).
 Bowie may always be himself, but so are his personae.